Freeseer/freeseer/source/contribute/report.rst

 How to Report a Bug or Make a Feature Request
 =============================================

-Freeseer is an open source project built by volunteers, who troubleshoot and discuss features in public community spaces.
-If you've found a bug or have an idea for Freeseer, here's what you can do to get help or feedback.

 Step 1: Search
 --------------

+We troubleshoot and discuss features in public community spaces, so if you've found a bug or have an idea, take a few minutes to see if it's already been discussed.

-To avoid duplicate work, search our :doc:`documentation </index>`, :ref:`mailing list <mailing-list-label>`, and `issue tracker
+Search our :doc:`documentation </index>`, :ref:`mailing list
+<mailing-list-label>`, and `issue tracker
 <https://github.com/Freeseer/freeseer/issues>`_ to make sure your problem or
 idea hasn't already been documented or discussed.
 If it has, follow up on the existing mailing list thread or issue tracker comment thread to discuss further.